 As South Africa’s primary electricity supplier, Eskom’s mandate is to ensure security of supply to service the South African economy and society.

-At all times there must be sufficient supply to meet demand, but electricity demand is not consistent because of:
+At all times there must be sufficient supply to meet demand, however electricity demand is not constant because of:

 - peak periods when demand is higher